-- a) Medical faculty are expected to discuss their concerns initially with their DHs and/or applicable immediate faculty supervisors. - b) If their concerns relate specifically to their DH or immediate faculty supervisor, they are expected to discuss their concerns with the most appropriate decanal administrator in the CoM. - c) If they feel their concerns are not being adequately addressed, or are dissatisfied with the response received or any decisions made by the CoM, medical faculty are entitled to submit their concerns in writing to the ACRC's Complaints and Appeals Subcommittee. - d) Such concerns should be submitted no later than 3 months following the contentious decision/recommendation, alleged breach of academic freedom, or recorded difference in opinion regarding the interpretation, application or violation of any part of the Policy or Procedures. - e) Having submitted their concerns in writing, medical faculty are entitled to be offered an opportunity to present their concerns in person to the Complaints and Appeals Subcommittee and at that time, may be accompanied by another individual of their choosing.
+- a) Medical faculty are expected to discuss their concerns initially with their DHs and/or applicable immediate faculty supervisors. - b) If their concerns relate specifically to their DH or immediate faculty supervisor, they are expected to discuss their concerns with the most appropriate decanal administrator in the CoM. - c) If they feel their concerns are not being adequately addressed or are dissatisfied with the response received or any decisions made by the CoM, medical faculty are entitled to submit their concerns in writing to the ACRC's Complaints and Appeals Subcommittee which is established as needed to assist in certain complaints. - d) Such concerns should be submitted no later than 3 months following the contentious decision/recommendation, alleged breach of academic freedom, or recorded difference in opinion regarding the interpretation, application or violation of any part of the Policy or Procedures. - e) Having submitted their concerns in writing, medical faculty are entitled to be offered an opportunity to present their concerns in person to the Complaints and Appeals

+Subcommittee and at that time, may be accompanied by another individual of their choosing.
 The Complaints and Appeals Subcommittee will develop rules for the hearing and determination of complaints and appeals.

-10. Appointment terminations:
+9. Appointment terminations:

-Following applicable procedures, whether investigative or remedial, and for reasons including but not limited to those described below and in sections 9.1 and 9.2.3(c), a recommendation for termination of faculty appointments can be made by the Dean to the Vice-Provost Faculty Relations.
-Affected appointees will be informed, in writing, by the College of Medicine of the reasons for the recommendation and will be advised of their right to appeal as described in section 9.2.4.
+Following applicable procedures, whether investigative or remedial, and for reasons including but not limited to those described below and in sections 8.1 and 8.2.3©, a recommendation for termination of faculty appointments with cause can be made by the Dean to the Vice-Provost Faculty Relations.
+Affected appointees will be informed, in writing, by the College of Medicine of the reasons for the recommendation and will be advised of their right to appeal as described in section 9.2.5.
+A recommendation for termination without cause can be initiated by the Department Head to the Dean.
+If supported, the Dean, the Dean will prepare a formal letter of notification, which will be forwarded to the Department Head to send to the faculty member.
 Faculty appointments may be terminated with or without cause.
-The list of possible causes appearing in section 10.2, below, is not exhaustive.
+The list of possible causes appearing in section 9.2, below, is not exhaustive.

-10.1 Without cause:
+9.1 Without cause:

-- a) No longer have an active license with the CPSS or the CPSS has significantly restricted the physician's ability to practice by way of an undertaking or a CPSS decision - b) Appointment to SHA practitioner staff is terminated or is suspended for any reason (N/A for a small number of faculty, as described in section 7.5.1 and 7.5.2) - Practitioner staff appointment category is changed such that assigned academic activities can no longer be performed - d) Practitioner staff privileges are changed such that assigned academic activities can no longer be performed - e) Facilities/clinics/areas/institutions/programs in which faculty performs academic activities withdraw from or otherwise end their affiliation with the university and/or the CoM, or withdraw from their affiliation agreements
+- a) No longer have an active license with the CPSS or the CPSS has significantly restricted the physician's ability to practice by way of an undertaking or a CPSS decision - b) Appointment to SHA practitioner staff is terminated or is suspended for any reason (N/A for a small number of faculty, as described in section 6.5.1 and 6.5.2) - c) Practitioner staff appointment category is changed such that assigned academic activities can no longer be performed - d) Practitioner staff privileges are changed such that assigned academic activities can no longer be performed - e) Facilities/clinics/areas/institutions/programs in which faculty performs academic activities withdraw from or otherwise end their affiliation with the university and/or the CoM, or withdraw from their affiliation agreements

-10.2 With cause:
+9.2 With cause:

-Medical Faculty no longer meet the criteria for appointment (ie no longer meets the needs of the department, the needs of the College of Medicine or the standards of the profession)
+Medical Faculty no longer meet the criteria for appointment (i.e. no longer meets the needs of the department, the needs of the College of Medicine or the standards of the profession)